moltenform/labs_youthful_projects/src/benmidi/bmidirender/bmidiscript/readme.txt

 	In Linux,
 		You may not have the required program "timidity" installed.
-		In a terminal, if you type in "timidity" but do not get a response, you might have to do something along the lines of sudo apt-get install timidity++
+		In a terminal, if you type in "timidity" but do not get a response, you might have to do something along the lines of sudo apt-get install timidity
 			or
-			sudo yum install timidity++
+			sudo yum install timidity
-		in a terminal to install the timidity++ package.
+		in a terminal to install the timidity package.

 Getting started:
 	Load one of the examples from the Examples menu.